 On selected days, the cathedral also offers tours of its famous tower.
 For anyone brave enough to climb the spiral staircase to the top, they’ll be treated to some of the most beautiful views across the county.

 Head next door to The Monk’s Kitchen for a spot of lunch or, when the weather is good, a takeaway ‘tea on the green’ to enjoy in the cathedral grounds.

-While nearby, in Gloucester city centre, there’s also The Fountain Inn for a classic pub lunch with a pint; brilliant brunch spot Hubble Bubble Coffee House which serves up ‘stuffed to the brim’ sarnies, dirty fries, great coffee and impressive freakshakes, for anyone with a sweet tooth; the Gloucester Rugby-themed Hooker and Eight which makes some of the best pizza in the county; or for the more adventurous, grab a Banh Mi at the county’s first Vietnamese restaurant, Viet Yummy.
+While nearby, in Gloucester city centre, there’s also The Fountain Inn for a classic pub lunch with a pint; the Gloucester Rugby-themed Dough from Dough, which makes some of the best pizza in the county; or for the more adventurous, grab a Banh Mi at the county’s first Vietnamese restaurant, Viet Yummy.

 1pm – Bunting and Beatrix Potter